zlab-purdue/upfuzz/artifact/ae.md

 ## Experiment data

-To evaluate UpFuzz, we conducted a large number of experiments, totaling > five months of a single machine time (We paralleled experiments with more servers).
+To evaluate upfuzz, we conducted a large number of experiments, totaling > five months of a single machine time (We paralleled experiments with more servers).
 In accordance with the artifact evaluation (AE) guidelines, we do not expect reviewers to rerun all experiments from scratch to validate our results.

 Instead, we release our **raw experimental data**, allowing reviewers to download the data and run scripts to reproduce all figures and tables reported in the paper.